DebalekhaChakraborty/AI-Based-Detection-of-Rotten-Fruits/README.md

 python -m pip install -r requirements.txt
 ```

-`requirements-legacy-2019.txt` is a documentary reference to an approximate period environment.
+`requirements.txt` is a documentary reference to an approximate period environment.
 It is intentionally not the installation file for current computers.

 After preparing the dataset, train with: